zulip/zulip-gci/tasks/2017/interactive-bots.md

 * Edit the return statement in `def usage(self)`:

-  > This bot will allow users to analyze a message for letter count and word count.
+  > This bot will allow users to analyze a message for word count.
   The gathered information will then be sent to a private conversation with the user.
 Users should @-mention the bot in the beginning of a message.